 NOTE: THIS FORM MUST BE READ AND SIGNED BEFORE THE PARTICIPANT IS ALLOWED TO TAKE PART IN ANY THREAT SCENARIOS, LLC EVENT.

-1. The risk of injury from the activity and weaponry (including, but not limited to UTM converted firearms, blank firing guns, and dulled or prop weapons such as bats and knives) involved in force on force training is significant, including the potential for permanent disability and death, and while particular protective equipment and personal discipline will minimize this risk, the risk of serious injury does exist.
+1. The risk of injury from the activity and weaponry (including, but not limited to UTM converted firearms, blank firing guns, and dulled or prop weapons such as bats and knives) involved in force on force or live-fire training is significant, including the potential for permanent disability and death, and while particular protective equipment and personal discipline will minimize this risk, the risk of serious injury does exist.

 2. I KNOWINGLY AND FREELY ASSUME ALL SUCH RISKS, both known and unknown, EVEN IF ARISING FROM THE NEGLIGENCE of those persons released from liability below, and assume full responsibility for my participation.

-4. I, for myself and on behalf of my heirs, assigns, personal representatives and next of kin, HEREBY RELEASE AND HOLD HARMLESS THREAT SCENARIOS, LLC, the owners and lessors of premises used to conduct the force on force training, and their officers, officials, agents and/or employees (“Releasees”), WITH RESPECT TO ANY AND ALL INJURY, DISABILITY, DEATH, or loss or damage to person or property, WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE, except that which is the result of gross negligence and/or wanton misconduct.
+4. I, for myself and on behalf of my heirs, assigns, personal representatives and next of kin, HEREBY RELEASE AND HOLD HARMLESS THREAT SCENARIOS, LLC, the owners and lessors of premises used to conduct the force on force or live-fire training, and their officers, officials, agents and/or employees (“Releasees”), WITH RESPECT TO ANY AND ALL INJURY, DISABILITY, DEATH, or loss or damage to person or property, WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE, except that which is the result of gross negligence and/or wanton misconduct.

-5. I understand and agree that this Release of Liability Agreement covers each and every THREAT SCENARIOS, LLC force on force training or event in which I participate hereafter.
+5. I understand and agree that this Release of Liability Agreement covers each and every THREAT SCENARIOS, LLC force on force training or live-fire event in which I participate hereafter.

-6. I hereby grant permission to THREAT SCENARIOS, LLC to use my photographic likeness captured during the course of any THREAT SCENARIOS, LLC force on force training in all forms and media for advertising, trade, and any other lawful purposes.
+6. I hereby grant permission to THREAT SCENARIOS, LLC to use my photographic likeness captured during the course of any THREAT SCENARIOS, LLC force on force or live-fire training in all forms and media for advertising, trade, and any other lawful purposes.

 —BY SIGNING UP FOR A THREAT SCENARIOS CLASS, YOUR CONSENT TO THIS LIABILITY WAIVER IS DEEMED TO HAVE BEEN GIVEN—